Several Ukrainian state-run bodies report cyber attacks

 "Our websites and call centre are currently down," it said on the Telegram messaging app.

-The company said its specialists were working to fix the problem and restore full operation.
+The company said its specialists were working to fix the problem and restore full operations.

 Ukrtransbezpeka, a state transport safety agency, which maintains the border crossing system for Ukrainian drivers, also reported problems with its data centre.